rust-lang/book/nostarch/chapter16.md

 ## Shared-State Concurrency

-Message passing is a fine way of handling concurrency, but it’s not the only one.
+Message passing is a fine way to handle concurrency, but it’s not the only way.
 Another method would be for multiple threads to access the same shared data.
-Consider this part of the slogan from the Go language documentation
-again: “do not communicate by sharing memory.”
+Consider this part of the slogan from the Go language documentation again: “Do not communicate by sharing memory.”

 What would communicating by sharing memory look like?
 In addition, why would message-passing enthusiasts caution not to use memory sharing?

-In a way, channels in any programming language are similar to single ownership, because once you transfer a value down a channel, you should no longer use that value.
-Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
+In a way, channels in any programming language are similar to single ownership because once you transfer a value down a channel, you should no longer use that value.
+Shared-memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
 As you saw in Chapter 15, where smart pointers made multiple ownership possible, multiple ownership can add complexity because these different owners need managing.
 Rust’s type system